This content is incomplete and may be inaccurate, feel free to look around & please check back later for updates.

 If you’re going for a big name brand (sony/pioneer/kenwood/jvc/etc.) radio:

-- Parking break bypass cable (this is radio-brand specific) – apparently only required for name brand radios, for Atoto we can ground or just leave disconnected the parking break wire.
+- Parking break bypass cable (this is radio-brand specific) – apparently only required for name brand radios, for Atoto we can ground or just leave disconnected the parking break wire as I’ve read there’s a software setting to override it anyway.

 - Metra ASWC (for steering wheel control translation – the Atoto contains an app to do this without the hardware, I’m unsure of others)